Neil Flanz: Tour with Gram Parsons

+Later years

 After the Parsons tour, Flanz returned to Nashville to rejoin the "Kelly Rogers Breed", which later changed its name to "Peppertree".
 In the following months, he also toured with Roy Drusky, returning to play in Nashville whenever possible.
 This eventually led to a regular engagement at the Deeman's Den (named after owner and singer Nancy Dee).
 His shows there regularly featured sit-ins by Little Jimmy Dickens, Faron Young, Johnny Paycheck, Webb Pierce, Jimmy Day, Buddy Emmons and Jimmy Bryant.

-Over the ensuing years, Neil spent time touring the country with various groups, including stops in Austin and Dallas, and a two-week stint introducing President Jimmy Carter on a primary tour in North Carolina.
-In 1980, Joe Sun called and offered Neil a job as his full-time pedal steel player.
+Over the ensuing years, Flanz spent time touring the country with various groups, including stops in Austin and Dallas, and a two-week stint introducing President Jimmy Carter on a primary tour in North Carolina.
+From 1973 to 1975 Flanz toured with Jon Corneal and the Orange Blossom Special.
+The band included Jon Corneal, Gene Watson, Larry Broido and Michael Barnett.
+In 1980, Joe Sun called and offered Flanz a job as his full-time pedal steel player.
 The band, called “Shotgun”, rehearsed in Key West, FL for a month before beginning touring and playing in Nashville, at which time Joe asked the band to record with him in the studio as well.
 Living On Honky Tonk Time was the first album featuring the band, and the song "Bombed Boozed and Busted" climbed the top twenty of the country charts, and remained a juke box favorite.
 The band played on the Austin City Limits television show and made three trips to Europe, including shows at London's famed Wembley Stadium.
 The band also toured Stockholm, Zurich, Amsterdam, Germany, and Scotland.
 Two albums featuring Flanz were recorded in Nashville for release in Germany on the Intercord label (German Wikipedia page: :de:Intercord) and a second album for Elektra Records was released called I Aint Honky Tonkin' No More.